 Used cars, on the other hand, don’t suffer the same amount of depreciation.
 In many cases, any percentage you lose upon initial purchase is negligible.
 Also, given that new cars lose the bulk of their value in the first three years, both short and long-term used cars are better value for money.

-You Have Increased Choice When Buying Used Cars
+Benefit of buying used cars 2: You Have More Choice When Buying Used Cars

 Unless you’re lucky enough to have a substantial or even unlimited budget, the price of new cars does restrict your choice.
 However, by expanding your car search to include used vehicles you can significantly increase your choice.